amitmbm/REST/README.md

-## REST API for CRUD operation,using the jersey,spring,hibernate,MySQL and maven.
+#Overview

-Motivation for this project is to provide the head start to beginners to build **REST API's**,using the popular java open source frameworks and necessary configs.They should be able to build and test first webservice within 10 minutes.
+Motivation for this project is to provide the head start to beginners to build **REST API's**,using the popular java open source frameworks(**jersey,spring,hibernate,MySQL and maven**) and necessary configs.They should be able to build and test first webservice within 10 minutes.

+#Getting started
-### Prerequisities
+## Prerequisities
 JDK :- 1.7
 Mysql:- 5.6
 Maven:-3.0 or later
 Tomcat:- 1.7 or later

-### Installing
+## Installation
 1.Clone the project.<br>
 2.If maven is setup properly in your system. then you can download all the required dependency and build war using the maven by using below command.<br>
 ```